TheRincon/rexsearch/README.md

 Of course, the licensing applies from vsearch.
 I intend no copyright or other infringment.
 All credit to Torbjørn Rognes (torognes), also took some code from rust::bio.
 Same applies, all credit to Johannes.

+Currently, I am ~10x slower than vsearch in both filtering and masking.
+SIMD will help I think and some optimization could probably get me in the same ballpark.